 Nursing process with persons who exemplify the concepts presented in NURS 2300.
 Focus on developing skills in the phases of nursing process with people throughout the life span.
 Special emphasis on assessment, planning, implementation, evaluation, and on therapeutic communication as an intervention mode in nursing process.
-(Prerequisite: Successful completion of NURS 1300/NURS 1500; preor co-requisite: NURS 2300.)
+(Prerequisite: Successful completion of NURS 1300/NURS 1500; pre or corequisite: NURS 2300; if taken in the Spring Semester: Successful completion of NURS 2200/NURS 2400.)